bishwish/notify/README.md

 # Architecure Decision

 App uses MVVM architecture which helps in encapsulating business logic from the view.
-Also combines State logic from MVI archtecture.
+Also combines State logic from MVI architecture.
 View UI can't be directly updated.
 All updates need to happen through the state which are updated by view models.
-This archteture also helps in maintaing the screen state when re-composition of Composables happen for scenarios like Device Rotation.
+This architecture also helps in maintaing the screen state when re-composition of Composables happen for scenarios like Device Rotation.

 # Challenges
 - Time Constraint.
 Lot can be done to improve the UX design & add more functionalities.